wildstarnasa/GeminiBucket/README.md

 **TODO:** Decide if store something else or stop using weak keys

-GeminiBucket-1.0 can be embeded into your addon, either explicitly by calling AceBucket:Embed(MyAddon) or by specifying it as an embeded library in your GeminiAddon.
-All functions will be available on your addon object and can be accessed directly, without having to explicitly call AceBucket itself.
+GeminiBucket-1.0 can be embeded into your addon, either explicitly by calling GeminiBucket:Embed(MyAddon) or by specifying it as an embeded library in your GeminiAddon.
+All functions will be available on your addon object and can be accessed directly, without having to explicitly call GeminiBucket itself.
-It is recommended to embed AceBucket, otherwise you'll have to specify a custom `self` on all calls you make into AceBucket.
+It is recommended to embed GeminiBucket, otherwise you'll have to specify a custom `self` on all calls you make into GeminiBucket.

 ##Example